Corporate Governance

 Stock remuneration

 Directors and Corporate Officers who have been dismissed or have committed any misconduct may lose the right to receive benefits based on a resolution of the Board of Directors.
-Directors and Corporate Officers who have already received benefits may be asked to return the economic value equivalent to the Company’s shares already received, based on a resolution of the Board of Directors if they engage in any misconduct.
+Directors and Corporate Officers who have already received benefits may, based on a resolution of the Board of Directors, be required to return the shares and cash already provided if they engage in any misconduct.

 To achieve sustainable corporate growth for the Group, the Remuneration Committee and the Board of Directors continue to improve the remuneration system for Directors to serve as an incentive with a higher level of integrity.